Kate JasonSmith: Early life and education

+Feminism

 "My first job at 18 was as an actress.
 Following fast upon the heels of the heady glory was the disgust that all the good parts were written for men.
 When I asked why, I was told 'Because women don't do anything interesting.'
 The real horror of that statement was that for years I believed it, in spite of the wealth of evidence around me to the contrary.
 Finally I asked the right question, why women weren't writing plays and was told 'You're a woman, why don't you write plays.'
 It was good advice—the reason I've created anything of importance in my life is because I've given up waiting for someone else to do it.'"

-In 1971 JasonSmith "heard that the [National] Film Unit were training people as directors.
+In 1971 Kate JasonSmith "heard that the [National] Film Unit were training people as directors.
 She had just completed a tour with Sam Neill and the New Zealand Players and thought: 'I'd be quite a good person because I've spent two years working as a professional actor and I've got a year at Design School.
 So I wrote and said I was interested in being trained as a director.
 And they wrote a letter back to me saying that they didn't train women as directors because they got married and had children.'
 To make it worse, Sam Neill applied at the same time for the same position and was accepted."
-JasonSmith was also among a number of women who "were told they couldn't be camerawomen because the gear was too heavy—even though in Kate's case she had been carrying heavy mail bags up and down the hills of Wellington while working as a postie."
+Kate JasonSmith was also among a number of women who "were told they couldn't be camerawomen because the gear was too heavy—even though in Kate's case she had been carrying heavy mail bags up and down the hills of Wellington while working as a postie."

-In 1976, JasonSmith, along with Donna Cross, Christine Poland, and Nina Dawidowska, formed "a women-only art studio-gallery ... called Nga Tamahine Marama—the daughters of light, sun, moon and stars."
-Located in Wellington, it was established with the aim of encouraging "women to work according to their own way of seeing things, based on the premise that men and women view life from very different perspectives [because] in a male-dominated world, women's different insights and different kinds of creativity are too often scorned by the male critics."
+In 1976, Kate JasonSmith, along with Donna Cross, Christine Poland, and Nina Dawidowska, formed the idea of "a women-only art studio-gallery ... called Nga Tamahine Marama—the daughters of light, sun, moon and stars."
+Located in Wellington, it was later established by another team with the aim of encouraging "women to work according to their own way of seeing things, based on the premise that men and women view life from very different perspectives [because] in a male-dominated world, women's different insights and different kinds of creativity are too often scorned by the male critics."
 Hens' Teeth likewise included many sketches that involved the "deconstruction of gender on stage," as theatre historian Hannah Banks said with regard to regular acts involving irony resulting from cross-dressing characters.